AbsurdePhoton/image-match-opencv/README.md

 * 4. some algorithms are super fast (all the hash-based ones), others will be much slower.
 Just wait for the operation to finish
 * 5. now the duplicates are displayed in groups
 * 6. some things you can try:
-   * double-clicking and image shows it in a new window, at bigger size
+   * double-clicking an image shows it in a new window, at bigger size
    * check 2 images and click on the magnifying glass button: a new window will appear with the 2 images, the exact percentage of similarity for this pair and for the current algorithm.
 Chances are you will also see matched features (cyan lines), and even an homothety if detected.
 This enables you to understand a bit more how the images are correlated
    * you can check/uncheck images, even with a keyword search.
 You can also select the first image in each group, or all the images but the first one in each group
-   * you can also copy / move / delete the checked image files
+   * you can now copy / move / delete the checked image files

 ### "OPTIONS" TAB